learning-layers/SocialSemanticServer/README.md

 [![BuildStatus](http://layers.dbis.rwth-aachen.de/jenkins/buildStatus/icon?job=SocialSemanticServer)](http://layers.dbis.rwth-aachen.de/jenkins/job/SocialSemanticServer/)

 ## Description
-The main goal of the Social Semantic Server (SSS) is to establish an informal learning service framework for handling Social Semantic Network data.
+The main goal of the Social Semantic Server (SSS) is to establish a framework for informal learning services which handles Social Semantic Network data.
 By creating an infrastructure that allows for social negotiation of semantic meaning and enabling meaningful learning, it will enable situated and contextualized learning in turn.

 ![alt tag](https://raw.githubusercontent.com/learning-layers/SocialSemanticServer/bba6324551551b41f43e3b630e2376ecde83c807/desc.jpg)